carl-walker/paxix/README.md

 # paxix
 Paxi Extended.
 A toy programming language project.

+## Quick Start Build
+To build the compiler, you will need autoconf, automake, and libtools

+Once you have those tools installed, follow the standard build process:

+./configure
+make
+make test

 ## The Language

 Paxi is a simple programming language intended for a compiler writing project at George Mason University.
 It supplies minimal but representative programming facilities and is designed for ease of implementation.